timescale/docs/timescaledb/tutorials/ingest-real-time-websocket-data.md

     This is where you want to implement the ingestion logic so whenever there's new data available you insert it into the database.

 * **`symbols`**

-    This argument needs to be a list of stock ticker symbols (eg.: `MSFT`) or crypto trading pairs (eg.: `BTC/USD`).
+    This argument needs to be a list of stock ticker symbols (for example, `MSFT`) or crypto trading pairs (for example, `BTC/USD`).
 When using a websocket connection you always need to subscribe to the events you want to receive.
 You can do this by using the `symbols` argument or if your connection is already created you can also use the `subscribe()` function to get data for additional